 His first official title was ‘Executive Senior Advisor’, which meant he had considerable input on just about every storyline or creative angle that came through, despite not having necessarily the final say.
 It is worth noting at this point that the ratings for WWE television started their gradual, albeit yearly, decline.
 Although later on in this article I’ll explain why I don’t necessarily think ‘the game’ is to blame.
 Many fans have actually spoken out in the past about their belief that the product was growing stale; Triple H was simply booking himself to win the whole time, however, this is something he denies.
 Furthermore, if you look at the evidence, he has actually suffered defeats to many lower profile, up and coming stars, which elevated their position massively (Randy Orton and John Cena).

-During 2011, Triple H was promoted to ‘EVP of Talent and Live Events’.
+‘EVP of Talent and Live Events’ was Triple H’s next title, during 2011.
 This basically gave him complete control over the development of new (and existing) talent, training of wrestlers and worldwide recruitment.
 It was during this period that many high profile former employees of WWE have spoken out in criticism of Triple H; promoting only those people that he personally liked, rather than professionally booking Superstars.
 This position was the catalyst for what comes next.

 By 2012, ‘The Cerebral Assassin’ created and founded NXT.
 The part-training, part-testing programme for the WWE.
 Since its inception, NXT has been getting far better reviews for match quality than WWE programming on average.
 Additionally, the popularity has been increasing exponentially.
 Not to mention, the sole reason that female wrestling is in the best period it’s ever experienced.
 Which, in my opinion, is solely down to Triple H’s recruitment and booking.